mdeyanov83/fractal-playground/README.md

 - Daphne Server

-Dahphne server is used to handle support for ASGI applications such as Channels in this case.
+Daphne server is used to handle support for ASGI applications such as Channels in this case.

 ## Project Structure / Files